top of page

 • Integration with document management or workflow systems

 They depend heavily on lighting, angles, and user behaviour.
-As soon as volumes increase beyond a handful of documents, quality drops and frustration rises.
+As soon as volumes increase beyond a handful of documents, quality drops and inconsistency rises.

-An Automatic Document Feeder (ADF) scanner is purpose-built for real-world document capture.
+An automatic document feeder (ADF) scanner is purpose-built for real-world document capture.
+It assumes:

 • Documents arrive in groups